 The EMCview software carries out automated conducted or radiated noise measurements.
-It currently supports all Rigol DSA and RSA spectrum analyzers, all Siglent SSA, SSA-plus, SVA models, Rohde & Schwarz FPC and FPH series analyzers, OWON XSA and HSA series, BK Precision models 2682/2683 and Teledyne LeCroy T3SA series.
-All relevant CISPR (= EN550xx) conducted and radiated noise measurement settings are pre-configured in the current version.
+It currently supports all Rigol DSA and RSA spectrum analyzers, all Siglent SSA, SSA-plus, SVA models, Rohde & Schwarz FPC and FPH series analyzers, OWON XSA and HSA series, BK Precision models 2682/2683, ComPower SPA900 series, Teledyne LeCroy T3SA series, Multicomp MP700 series, TheEMCshop ESA series and the UNI-T UTS series.
+All relevant CISPR (= EN550xx) conducted and radiated noise measurement settings and more are pre-configured in the current version.

 EMCview also supports RF-coverage measurements and tracking generator control for immunity testing.
-This manual reflects the state of EMCview V8.0.
-Some screenshots may be based on older SW versions and slightly differ from the latest versions.
+This manual reflects the state of EMCview V9.17.
+Various screenshots may be based on older SW versions and slightly differ from the latest versions.
 As EMCview is a very dynamic project, have a look at our website from time to time for new releases with new features.
 As the manual is only updated for each major release, refer to the readme files and the EMCview FAQ document for more detailed information on features.